laderast/RBootcamp_old/chapter5.md

 and results of statistical models tidy, and easy to extract.
 We'll try to leverage all our skills to put together a simple data story given our data.

+Note that we can't cover all of statistics in this unit.
+But we can show you some of the basic operations.
+Remember, if you don't completely understand the statistics, it's best to consult with a Biostatistician.

 Our questions of interest are the following:

 + Is mercury exposure greater within people who are fishermen versus those who are not? (t-test)